Super-Linear Growth of the Capacity-Achieving Input Support for the Amplitude-Constrained AWGN Channel: Acknowledgment

-Before we proceed to prove Theorem~\ref{thm:mixture}, let us first introduce some preliminary notation.
-The $k$-th trigonometric moment of a random variable $X$ is defined as $t_k(X) = \mathbb E [\exp(ikX)]$.
-Furthermore, we can define the $n$-th trigonometric moment matrix of a random variable $X$ as follows:
+Before we proceed to prove Theorem~\ref{thm:chi-lb}, let us first introduce some preliminary notation.
+The $n$-th trigonometric moment of a random variable $X$ supported on the circle $[-\pi,\pi]$ is defined as $t_n(X) = \mathbb E [\exp(i n X)]$.
+Furthermore, we can define the $n$-th trigonometric moment matrix as follows:

 which is an $(n+1) \times (n+1)$ Hermitian matrix.